Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * The text’s vertical center is at `Z=0`.
 * Therefore, the text baseline is at `Z=-(text height or text size)/2`.

+# Text wrapping

+If the entire supplied text plus letter spacing does not fit before reaching 360 degrees, the script truncates it to fit and issues a warning/log.

 # Error handling

 The script should validate inputs and return proper error messages accordingly.
 For example when: